Top 5 Reasons Why Startups Fail

 This is a tricky one to include in this list.
 I run an offshore product development company, and what I’m going to advise here will definitely benefit companies like mine.
 But I’ve seen too many founders of Indian origin (we are based in India) waste time trying to set up a captive team in India.
 They feel they have executed it right, but they don’t seem to “get” the fact that the time they spent on setting up and managing the team could have been better spent acquiring customers, incorporating their feedback and making a great product.

 In my opinion, founders should start off with an outsourced team and go captive once their need goes beyond 50 people offshore.

-Net result: they had a great product, negligible number of users and no one lining up to acquire their company.
+Net result: they had a great product, a negligible number of users, and no one lining up to acquire their company.